 - cinnamon sticks for flavor

-Peel and core all of the apples and cut each apple into 8 slices.
-Place in a large pot on stove and add in all of the remaining ingredients.
+- Peel and core all of the apples and cut each apple into 8 slices.
+Place in a large pot on the stove over medium heat and add in all of the remaining ingredients.